 Lifetime Learning Credit (LLC)

-The Lifetime Learning Tax Credit exists to offset some of the costs of attending higher education or post-secondary school, applying to individual courses and ESL classes even if you aren’t working towards a degree.
+The Lifetime Learning Tax Credit exists to offset some of the costs of attending higher education or post-secondary school and applying to individual courses and ESL classes even if you aren’t working towards a degree.

 In addition to attending an accredited institution, you must meet all three of the following criteria: